Servette sporting director spills the beans Weiler: "The Swiss envy potential is starting to get on my nerves"

 Many sports directors sit on the bench.
 Why don't you do that?

-Because I believe that the coach and his staff should have sole responsibility on the bench and don't need to hear or feel my opinion, presence or thoughts.
+Because I believe that the coach and his staff should have sole responsibility on the bench and not have to hear or feel my opinion, presence or thoughts.

 You sometimes find it difficult in Switzerland, certainly more so than abroad.
 Why is that?